 If your bike fits poorly, it’ll make your riding inefficient, and cause muscle aches, body pains, and general discomfort that might discourage you from cycling regularly – these are problems that may prevent them from cycling often.

-Why Fit your Bike?
+Why Fit Your Bike?

 Proper bike fit is particularly vital for those that regularly cycle or travel long distances on their bikes.
 You need to consider your bike fit if, unlike most other cyclists, you suffer aches or pains whenever you go for a ride.

-Even new cyclists can sometimes give up on their cycling adventures because of the general discomfort that they may experience while riding.
+Even new cyclists can sometimes give up on their cycling adventures because of the general discomfort they may experience while riding.
 Most times, they can eliminate their problems with a few advanced bike fitting techniques.
 To become full-fledged cyclists, you need to properly fit your bike.

 - Road bikes can have standard (Small, Medium, and Large) sizes and numerical sizes.
 This size range may come with different numbers, making them fit differently.

-A Step by Step Guide to Properly Fit a Bike
+A Step-by-Step Guide To Properly Fit A Bike

 For those that are new to the concept of bike fitting, the best approach is to take it one step at a time; you don’t need to rush.
 This bike fit process is easy to follow and will enable you to do a bike fit at home by yourself.

 But if you experience an issue that you’re unable to fix on your own, don’t hesitate to contact a professional bicycle-fit technician.
 Let’s get started with your DIY bike fit.

 When cycling, the body comes in contact with the bicycle at five points; the hands, the pelvis, and the feet.
 These points have huge impacts on the comfort and efficiency of the rider.